tadlambjr/needs/README.md

 ## License

-This project is proprietary and confidential.
+This project is open source and available under the [MIT License](LICENSE).